TaskRatchet/taskratchet-docs/faq.md

 ### When does TaskRatchet charge me?

-Soon after you miss a deadline, TaskRatchet will send you an email letting you know you're about to be charged.
+Soon after you miss a deadline, TaskRatchet will email you letting you know you're about to be charged, and a charge will appear in your bank account.
 You can reply to this email to pause the charge and let me know that the charge isn't legit.
-If you don't reply to the email, about 24 hours later a charge will be authorized for the amount of your pledge and show up in your bank account.
-24 hours after that, the charge will be captured.
+Once I've canceled a charge, it will disappear from your bank account.

 ### Can I try TaskRatchet out without adding my payment details?